randomtruffles/Dominion_League/faq.md

 ![faq_images](/img/faq/Capture_Ranked.PNG)

 ##### I didn’t respond in time to Discord message to confirm my signup.
-Can sign up again?
+Can I sign up again?

 If the deadline hasn't passed, you are encouraged to re-sign up by filling out the Google form again.